PA Program Mission, Values and Goals

 Rationale: Achieving a high first-time pass rate on the Physician Assistant National Certifying Exam (PANCE) and demonstrating clinical excellence throughout the program are critical indicators of student preparedness and program success.

-- At least 85% of students will achieve an average score of 4.0/5.0 or higher on Preceptor Evaluations for medical knowledge overall of their rotations.
+- At least 85% of students will earn an average rating of ≥4.0/5.0 in Medical Knowledge on preceptor evaluations across all rotations.

-- At least 85% of students will achieve an average score of 4.0/5.0 or higher on Preceptor Evaluations for evidence-based preventative care and counseling skills over all of their rotations.
+- At least 85% of students will earn an average rating of ≥4.0/5.0 in Clinical Skills on preceptor evaluations across all rotations.

-- At least 85% of students will achieve an average score of 4.0/5.0 or higher on Preceptor Evaluations for technical skills over all of their rotations.
+- At least 85% of students will earn an average rating of ≥4.0/5.0 in Professionalism on preceptor evaluations across all rotations.

-- At least 85% of students will score above the national average on End-of-Rotation exams in half or more clinical disciplines, demonstrating comprehensive knowledge.
+- At least 85% of students will achieve an average score above the national average on End-of-Rotation Exams across all rotations.

-- At least 85% of students will score above the national average on End-of-Curriculum exam in half or more topic or task areas, demonstrating comprehensive knowledge.
+- At least 85% of students will achieve an average score above the national average in ≥50% of topic and task areas on the End-of-Curriculum Exam in the PAST 70209 Capstone Course.

 Goal: Prepare compassionate and community-focused PAs who demonstrate the empathy and commitment to service necessary to deliver patient-centered care.